-Web design is a relatively new industry, having been created with the advent of the internet and gaining popularity, in particular over the last ten years, as digital media has become a major part of many people's lives.
-A web designer designs websites, and it has become a huge part of the computers and technology industry as more and more people rely on the web for their communications, information, shopping, social life, and more.
-The demand for web designers has been growing as the internet grows and the industry is currently considered a good one with relation to job prospects and future growth.
+Web design is a relatively new industry, having been created with the advent of the internet, and is gaining popularity in particular over the last ten years, as digital media has become a major part of many people's lives.
+Most people rely on the web for their communications, information, shopping, social life and more.
+The demand for web designers has been growing rapidly and the industry is currently considered a good one with relation to job prospects and future growth.

-The web designer is in control of the entire website and must understand how to create the appropriate image while ensuring the website is easy to use and information is easily accessible.
+The web designer is in control of the entire website and must understand how to create the appropriate image while ensuring the website is easy to use and the information is easy to access.

 Personal attributes and skills required include: